n0mber/ColorSwitchClone_2021_turunen_2021/README.md

 Bugs/issues:
 - there is a issue with camera rendering when setting Game over screen active
 - the random functionality may give same color - the code to ignore same color, doesn't function
+- I couldn't get the particle system working so that the instantiation happens ontriggerenter2D, therefore the particle system isn't unfortunately included in my submission

 Possible additional features: